How can I treat folliculitis?

 - this is the most common form that develops from Staphylococcus aureus.
 It can be caused by frequent shaving and waxing, friction from clothing, some chronic illnesses, weak immune system, excessive sweating and infrequent showering.

-- this form develops due to bathing in a poorly-cleaned tub or a swimming pool.
+- this form develops due to bathing in a poorly-cleaned tub or a swimming pool and can be infectious.
 Most commonly, it occurs as tiny red or purple bumps all over the back and the torso.

 - it becomes present due to long-term treatment of acne with antibiotics.
-Here, the bacteria develop resistance to the medication and worsen skin eruption.
+Here, the bacteria develop resistance to the medication and worsen skin flare ups.

 - this occurs after shaving or plucking as hair starts to regrow.